- Getting Started

 Confidential Evaluation that explicitly states it is confidential.
 The contents of a confidential letter could not be used in a formal evaluation of the professor's performance.

 The student may meet with the Department Head to discuss the performance (both positive and negative) of their major professor or committee members.
 This allows students an opportunity to provide input to the Department Head concerning any problems, which may compromise successful completion of the degree, or an opportunity to recognize special efforts of a Major Professor or committee member(s).
 The Department Head will keep this meeting strictly confidential if requested by the student.
 Information from a confidential discussion cannot be used in a formal evaluation for promotion and tenure review.

-It is the graduate student's responsibility to forward all completed documents (from Step 1-Step 4) to the Departmental Graduate Program Coordinator.
+It is the graduate student's responsibility to forward all completed documents to the Departmental Graduate Program Coordinator.